MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

   const updateWallet = useCallback((accounts: any) => _updateWallet(accounts), [_updateWallet])

   /**
    * This logic checks if MetaMask is installed.
-If it is, then we setup some
+If it is, some event handlers are set up
-   * event handlers to update the wallet state when MetaMask changes.
-The function
+   * to update the wallet state when MetaMask changes.
+The function returned by useEffect
-   * returned from useEffect is used as a "clean-up": in there, we remove the event
+   * is used as a "cleanup": it removes the event handlers whenever the MetaMaskProvider
-   * handlers whenever the MetaMaskProvider is unmounted.
+   * is unmounted.
    */
   useEffect(() => {
     const getProvider = async () => {